 Because this almond torte is made without flour, it’s exceptionally moist and dense—just the way the Portuguese adore it.
 I like to sprinkle it with a bit of confectioners’ sugar or, if I’m feeling truly decadent, I spoon on some preserves and whipped cream.–David Leite

-- 12 tablespoons (1 1/2 sticks) unsalted butter, plus more for the pan, at room temperature
+- 12 tablespoons (6 oz) unsalted butter plus more for the pan, at room temperature

-- All-purpose flour, for dusting the pan (optional)
+- Gluten-free flour for dusting the pan (optional)

 - 3 cups blanched slivered almonds